-As information technology (IT) evolves, undergraduate library services must continually upgrade hardware, software, and other IT resources to keep pace with the needs and expectations of their primary clientele.
-Undergraduate students are most familiar with up-to-date technology and are among the earliest adopters of the latest tools and techniques.
-Thus, rapid changes in IT demand especially aggressive and proactive planning for undergraduate services.
-Resources dedicated to IT should not only be allocated towards maintenance of current facilities, but also towards the development and revision of services and technologies that students will need in the future.
+As information technology evolves, undergraduate library services must continually upgrade hardware, software, and other IT resources to keep pace with the needs and expectations of their primary clientele.
+Undergraduate students may be the most familiar with up-to-date technology and may be among the earliest adopters of the latest tools and techniques.
+However, with the diversification of the undergraduate population and the variation in the academic and technology expertise of the incoming students, undergraduate library services must be broad and inclusive.
+Rapid changes in IT demand especially aggressive and proactive planning for undergraduate services.
+Resources dedicated to IT should not only be allocated towards maintenance of current facilities, but also towards the development and revision of services and technologies that students will need now and in the future.

-1. Does the collection profile adequately support the undergraduate curriculum?

-2. Does the size and depth of the collection adequately support the size and needs of the undergraduate population?

-3. Are materials appropriately available and accessible for reserve users?

-4. Are collections housed and arranged efficiently and effectively for use by the primary clientele?

-5. Are collections available and accessible to all users?
-Do circulation policies and practices permit effective access for users?

-6. Do appropriate withdrawal policies and practices exist to adequately address the need for collection maintenance?

-7. Does the library have adequate, up-todate technology options in place?
+- 1. Does the collection profile adequately support the undergraduate curriculum? - 2.
+Does the size and depth of the collection adequately support the size and needs of the undergraduate population? - 3.
+Are materials appropriately available and accessible for reserve users? - 4.
+Are collections housed and arranged efficiently and effectively for use by the primary clientele? - 5.
+Are collections available and accessible to all users?
+Do circulation policies and practices permit effective access for users? - 6.
+Do appropriate withdrawal policies and practices exist which adequately address the need for collection maintenance? - 7.
+Does the library have adequate, up-to-date technology options in place?

-8. Are access policies posted to ensure that all users are aware of services and re-strictions?

-9. Are interlibrary loan and other document delivery services provided for undergraduates to give them access to materials not owned by the institution?

-10. Do undergraduates have adequate access to information technology for accessing and working with information?
+- 8. Are access policies posted to ensure that all users are aware of services and restrictions? - 9.
+Are interlibrary loan and other document delivery services provided for undergraduates to give them access to materials not owned by the institution? - 10.
+Do undergraduates have adequate access to information technology for accessing and working with information?